RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Introduction

 In this paper, we propose a hardware-efficient RepGhost module via structural re-parameterization to realize feature reuse implicitly.
-Note that it is not just to apply re-parameterization technique to existing layer in Ghost module, but to improve the module for faster inference.
+Note that it is not just to apply re-parameterization technique to Ghost module, but to design our novel and efficient module for fast inference.
 To be specific, we first remove the inefficient concatenation operator, and then modify the architecture to satisfy the rule of structural re-parameterization.
-Therefore, the feature reuse process can be moved from feature space to weight space before inference, making our module efficient.
-Finally, based on RepGhost module, we develop a hardware-efficient CNNs denoted as \textit{RepGhostNet}, which outperforms previous state-of-the-art light-weight CNNs in accuracy-latency trade-off, as shown in Fig. \ref{fig:acc_to_latency}.
-Our contributions are summarized as follows. \begin{itemize} \itemsep{-0.15em} \item We show that concatenation operation is not cost-free and indispensable for feature reuse in hardware-efficient architecture design, and propose a new perspective to realize feature reuse via structural re-parameterization technique. \item We propose a novel RepGhost module with implicit feature reuse and develop a more hardware-efficient RepGhostNet compared to GhostNet\cite{han2020ghostnet} and MobileNetV3\cite{howard2019searching}. \item We show that our RepGhostNet can achieve better performance on several vision tasks, compared to previous state-of-the-art light-weight CNNs with lower mobile latency. \end{itemize}
+Therefore, the feature reuse process can be moved from feature space to weight space during inference, $i.e.$, to reuse features implicitly and efficiently.
+Based on RepGhost module, our hardware-efficient CNN \textit{RepGhostNet} outperforms state-of-the-art (SOTA) light-weight CNNs in accuracy-latency trade-off, as shown in Figure~\ref{fig:acc-to-latency}.
+Our contributions are summarized as: \begin{itemize} \itemsep{-0.05em} \item We show that concatenation operation is not cost-free and indispensable for feature reuse in hardware-efficient architecture design, and propose a new perspective to realize feature reuse via structural re-parameterization technique. \item We are the first to utilize re-parameterization for simplifying network topology and improving hardware-efficiency, instead of its regular usage to boost performance~\cite{ding2019acnet,ding2021repvgg}, which does not change the network. \item We propose a novel RepGhost module with implicit feature reuse and develop a more hardware-efficient RepGhostNet compared to SOTA light-weight CNNs~\cite{howard2019searching,han2020ghostnet,ma2018shufflenet}.
+We show that RepGhostNet can achieve better accuracy-latency trade-off on several vision tasks. \end{itemize}